Our Best Hot Drink Recipes for Cold-Weather Adventures

 Even when we camp in the summer, there’s always the chance of a brisk morning, and nothing pulls me out of bed faster than the thought of a piping hot drink to go with my view.

-In the winter, hot drinks are a must or my kids will stay in their sleeping bags all day long.
-Here are our favorite hot drinks for winter adventures.
+In the winter, hot drinks are a must, or my kids will stay in their sleeping bags all day long.
+Here are our favorite hot drinks for winter adventures and getting out of bed in the morning.

 Hot Drinks for Mornings at Camp